Diesel Boy

 Diesel Boy is an American punk rock band from Santa Rosa, California, United States.
 They were formed in 1993 and were active until 2002.
-In 2022, they announced they would release a new album for SBÄM in 2023.
-They have a 7" on Fat Wreck Chords, 4 full-length albums released on Honest Don's Records and a split EP with the band Divit that was released on Coldfront Records.
+In 2022, they announced they would release a new album for SBÄM Records, which was released in 2023.
+They have a 7" on Fat Wreck Chords, four full-length albums released on Honest Don's Records, one full-length on SBAM and a split EP with the band Divit that was released on Coldfront Records.